-We have provided three examples below, which illustrate how the Maximum Allowed Amount works.
+The Plan has provided three examples below, which illustrate how the Maximum Allowed Amount works.
 These examples are for illustration purposes only.

 Example: The Plan has a Member Coinsurance of 30% for In-Network Provider services after the Deductible has been met.